josejuansanchez/research-notebook/jpeg2000_cr_mc.md

 the decisions made by the server are likely to have the expected impact on the client’s decisions.

+* Experimental results show that JSIV’s performance is slightly inferior to that of existing predictive coding standards in conventional streaming applications; however, JSIV produces significant improvements when its scalability and accessibility features, such as the region of interest, are employed.

 ---

 ### Patents